A Storyboard Can Prevent Writer’s Block.

-What is a storyboard?
-Let me ask you; do you have little bubbles of stories popping into your mind.
-If you don’t write them down quickly, they will vanish.
-You need a place to capture those magic moments.
-That’s where a storyboard comes in handy.
+You might be asking; Why do I need a STORYBOARD?
+Let me ask you; do you have little bubbles of stories popping into your mind?
+If you’re Like me, if I don’t write them down they quickly vanish.
+We need a place to capture those magic moments.

 Have you ever woke in the middle of the night with a fantastic idea.
 What did you do with it?
 Did you write it down?
 Could you find it today?